 17. Branch or Foam Wreaths

 Many thrift stores will have those twiggy branch or foam wreath forms.
-You can then take these and add foraged greenery and berries or ribbon and bells for a great wall or front door wreath.
+You can then take these and give them new life by adding foraged greenery and berries or ribbon and bells for a great wall or front door wreath.

 Like crates and bowls, baskets are so very versatile in any kind of decorating.
 Use them to gather foraged greenery, Christmas keepsakes or Christmas ornaments.

 It’s amazing how something like a simple black lantern with a pillar candle can add winter coziness to a home.
-If you find one but it’s rusted or the wrong color, simply spray paint it black, gold or your color choice.
+If you find one but it’s rusted or the wrong color, simply give it a fresh coat of paint by spray painting it black, gold or your color choice.

 20. Empty Frames